vpelletier/pprofile/README.rst

 The time spent in another thread is not discounted from interrupted line.
-On the long run, it should not be a problem if switches are evenly distributed among lines, but threads executing fewer lines will appear as eating more cpu time than they really do.
+On the long run, it should not be a problem if switches are evenly distributed among lines, but threads executing fewer lines will appear as eating more CPU time than they really do.

 This is not specific to simultaneous multi-thread profiling: profiling a single